sauba/02-API-REST-NODEJS/README.md

 #RNF

-[x] - The transaction should be the type of 'credit' or 'debit';
+[ x ] - The transaction should be the type of 'credit' or 'debit';

-[x] - It should be able to identify de user that have make de transaction;
+[ x ] - It should be able to identify de user that have make de transaction;

-[x] - User should only be able to view transactions that he made;
+[ x ] - User should only be able to view transactions that he made;